DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

 ## 6. Start lining up your references

 You’ll need a couple of referees to provide references for your application.
-Now is a good time to start approaching people who might be able to provide these for you.
+Your references will confirm to providers that you're a good fit for teaching.

 When you apply, you'll need to submit your referees' details.
 If the training provider offers you a place, they'll contact your referees to find out more about you.

 ## 7. Engage with the world of schools and teaching